 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness,…” (2 Timothy 3:16)

-So, to be clear, when we are questioned about living according to what the Bible teaches our answer should be that we believe the whole Bible is God’s Word and we live according to all that it teaches.
-We must be quick to point out however, that all parts of the Bible do not all teach the same way.
+So, to be clear, when others question us about living according to what the Bible teaches, our answer should be that we believe the whole Bible is God’s Word and we live according to all that it teaches.
+We must be quick to point out, however, that all parts of the Bible don’t all teach the same way.

-While the word ‘hermeneutics’ is unfamiliar to most, doing ‘hermeneutics’ is something we all do every day without even realizing it.
-Without it we could never communicate.
+While the word “hermeneutics” (pronounced “her-men-oo-tiks”) is unfamiliar to most, we all do “hermeneutics” every day without even realizing it.
+Without it, we could never communicate.

-Simply put, hermeneutics means “method of interpretation”.
-In effect our ‘hermeneutic’ acts like a “grid” or “filter” that all communication passes through allowing us to correctly interpret what is being communicated.
+Simply put, hermeneutics means “method of interpretation.”
+In effect our hermeneutic acts like a “grid” or “filter” that all communication passes through, allowing us to correctly interpret the communication.

-For example, the following headline was actually spotted in an article encouraging parents to include children in household activities such as baking.
-It read: “Include Your Children When Baking Cookies – Kids Make Nutritious Snacks”.
+For example, the following headline appeared in an article encouraging parents to include children in household activities such as baking: “Include Your Children When Baking Cookies – Kids Make Nutritious Snacks.”

 While this is a humorous double entendre, no one would seriously believe that the article suggests using children as baking ingredients.
-That’s because when we read newspapers or article headlines we run them through an interpretive grid (a hermeneutic) that includes consideration of rules of language, grammar, literary genres, cultural norms and mores, etc.
+That’s because when we read newspapers or article headlines, we run them through an interpretive grid (a hermeneutic) that includes considering rules of language, grammar, literary genres, cultural norms and mores, etc.

 How we develop these interpretive skills is a complex process that really takes a lifetime to fully develop.
-We use them almost without even knowing it, and are rarely even aware that we are doing so unless we come into contact with another culture that is drastically different than our own.
-It is these vast differences that lead to “culture shock” when people move to a new country and find themselves no longer familiar with the subconscious social cues of communication that we take for granted everyday.
+We use them almost without even knowing it and are rarely even aware that we’re doing so until we encounter another culture that is drastically different than our own.
+It’s these vast differences that lead to “culture shock” when people move to a new country and find themselves no longer familiar with the subconscious social cues of communication that we take for granted every day.

 The context of Paul’s command is the proper fellowship among Christian churches of the 1st Century Mediterranean.
-The community of Christians was to reflect Christ’s command that ‘love for one another’ be their highest priority (cf. John 13:34).
-Within ancient near eastern cultures, as with many eastern cultures today, kissing is used as a common and acceptable form of greeting among friends and family, even notably among men.
-Greeting with a kiss in this context therefore was meant to fulfill the unchanging principle of “showing love to one another”.
+The community of Christians was to reflect Christ’s command that “love for one another” be their highest priority (John 13:34).
+Within ancient Near East cultures, as with many eastern cultures today, kissing is used as a common and acceptable form of greeting among friends and family, even notably among men.
+Greeting with a kiss in this context, therefore, was meant to fulfill the unchanging principle of “showing love to one another”.

 Another key element to biblical hermeneutics is understanding the Bible as literature.
-Yes the Bible is God’s word, but it is God’s word transmitted to us through human authors using literary styles and conventions particular to (among other things) their own personalities; historical contexts; cultural literary conventions; and theological objectives or emphases.
+Yes, the Bible is God’s word, but its God’s word transmitted to us through human authors using literary styles and conventions particular to (among other things) their own personalities, historical contexts, cultural literary conventions, and theological objectives or emphases.